rancher/windows/terraform/vsphere_server/README.md

-## vSphere server
+# vSphere server

 This directory contains automation for standing up one or more VMs within a vSphere environment.

-### Usage
+## Usage

 Reference `examples/ubuntu.tfvarsexample` or `examples/windows_2022.tfvarsexample` as a reference for standing up servers.
 Create a copy of these example files and populate the required fields for the given vSphere environment.

-### Additional Details
+## Additional Details

-#### MS SQL Server Support
+### MS SQL Server Support

 This module supports creating a VM preconfigured with an instance of Microsoft SQL Server.
 Some prerequisites must be met in order for this configuration to work

-+ An Active Directory instance must be created and defined within the `tfvars` file.
+- An Active Directory instance must be created and defined within the `tfvars` file.
 The SQL server relies on AD for user authentication.
-+ The VM should be configured with sufficient resources
+- The VM should be configured with sufficient resources
-  + 16vCPU, 32 GB RAM, >= 100GB diskspace
+  - 16 vCPU, 32 GB RAM, >= 100 GB disk space

-#### Custom Script Support
+### Custom Script Support

 This module supports running arbitrary scripts on nodes during the provisioning process.
 The definition of a custom script list in this module can be found below, with key behavior differences between Linux and Windows described.

 ```terraform
 scripts = [